gladzhang/ART/README.md

 Run the script then you can find the output visual results in the automatically generated folder `results`.

 ### Test on Color Image Denoising
-1. Please download the corresponding testing datasets and put them in the folder `datasets\ColorDN`.
-Download the corresponding models and put them in the folder `experiments\pretrained_models`.
+1. Please download the corresponding testing datasets and put them in the folder `datasets/ColorDN`.
+Download the corresponding models and put them in the folder `experiments/pretrained_models`.
 2. Follow the instructions below to begin testing our ART model.
 ```bash
 # ART model for Color Image Denoising.
 You can find corresponding results in Table 4 of the main paper.